MaxPro2010/LearnReadmeMd/README.md

 _**Translated By Max**_

 Lupa – is the media resources library, which was created during hackathon Infoton.
 Within 24 hours we were able to create a site with adaptive design, a series of posters and investigation with machine learning.
 We explored words which were repeated in the fake news.
 Our results were attached to the topic “Fakes” on the site.
 Interesting was that we picked a few topics, which we decided to illustrate, because we believe that each of them is important for society.
 In our plans there is an idea of adding new topics.
 Also you can see us on social networks like Telegram and Instagram.

  About the implementation and stack of technologies:

 * To create a site we used HTML, CSS, JavaScript.
 Layout was performed using Bootstrap.
-* Reconnaissance of fakes was done on language Python in the environment Jupyter Notebook.
+* Fakes exploration was done in Python language in the environment Jupyter Notebook.
 * Also we collected a dataset from 100 articles, interesting is that, previously there were no such datasets in Ukraine.
-* Posters were created in the program Procreate.
+* Posters were made in the program Procreate.
 Idea with posters also has a non-typical approach.
 This method of spreading information is not popular in the city in this key.
-They can be placed on the territory of the city on the streets, stops, educational institutions as social advertising.
-Except for the main information they have QR-code by which you can go to the site.
+They can be placed in the city on the streets, stops, educational institutions as social advertising.
+Beside the main information they have QR-code by which you can go to the site.